Skip to content

 Using deep learning to classify objects

-Among the millions of images uploaded online every day, only a few of them are processed.
-Humans are not efficient enough for labeling a large amount of data.
-As a group of 5 students, we decided to automate this process by retrieving images’ information with machine learning.
+Among the millions of images uploaded online every day, only a few are processed.
+Humans are not efficient enough to label such a large amount of data.
+As a group of 5 students, we decided to automate this process by extracting image information with machine learning.

-We built SmartSight — a system that provides information about any images.
-It exposes an API calling a classification engine, demonstrated with an Android application.
+We built SmartSight, a system that provides information about any image.
+It exposes an API that calls a classification engine, demonstrated through an Android application.

 Check the organization on GitHub.